 [Athlete Name]

 In recognition of exceptional performance during the [Year] [Sport] season.
-Your leadership on the [field/court], consistent effort in every game, and ability to elevate the performance of your teammates have earned you this distinguished honor.
+Your leadership, consistent effort in every game, and ability to elevate the performance of your teammates have earned you this distinguished honor.

 [Date] | [Coach/League Official Name], [Title] | [Organization Name]